Bail Bonds: Everything You Need to Know in Utah & Idaho

 You’ll need the person’s full name, date of birth, & jail location.

-How long does the bail process take?
+How long does the bond process take?

 Can I Post Bail Online or Remotely